View Jack Owen's Notice on lythamstannesexpress.co.uk and share memories

 the late Constance,

-much loved father of Tim and Jacky, father in law of Deirdre and Paul, grandad and uncle.
+much loved father of Tim and Jacky, father in law of Deirdre and Paul and grandad and uncle.

 Horsfield & Family